82 Sights in Augsburg, Germany (with Map and Images)

 The Monastery of the Holy Cross is a former Augustinian monastery in Augsburg in Bavaria in the Diocese of Augsburg.
 It has been a Dominican monastery since 1936.
 The Catholic and Protestant Holy Cross churches are also located on the site.

-The glass palace is an industrial monument in Augsburg, which was put into operation in 1910 as the fourth and last expansion stage of the Mechanical Cotton spinning mill and weaving mill in Augsburg (SWA).
-It is located on the Otto-Lindenmeyer-Straße, named after the first large company leader of SWA.
+The Glass Palace is an industrial monument in Augsburg, which was put into operation in 1910 as the fourth and final expansion stage of the Mechanical Cotton Spinning and Weaving Mill Augsburg (SWA).
+It is located on Otto-Lindenmeyer-Straße, named after SWA's first major company manager.
 Production ended in 1988 with the bankruptcy of the company.
 The building was temporarily owned by the city of Augsburg and was sold to Ignaz Walter in 1999.
-As a refinancing of the renovation, the demolition of the weaving halls of the work was allowed.
-This new development area is now referred to as Aumühle, which lives on the former work knick.
+As a refinancing of the renovation, the demolition of the mill's weaving shed halls was permitted.
+This new development area is now called Aumühle, which means that the former factory name lives on.

 The former Dominican Church of St. Magdalena in the Dominikanergasse in Augsburg, also known as the Predigerkirche, is the last remnant of the secularized Dominican monastery destroyed in the Second World War.
 As an architectural monument, it is entered in the Bavarian List of Monuments.